MikiWolfe/text-editor/README.md

 Please contact: N/A with any questions.

 ### Link to Deployed Site
-Link to the deployed site: *LATER*
-Link to the repo: https://github.com/MikiWolfe/text-editor
+Link to the deployed site: https://stark-journey-38061.herokuapp.com/ Link to the repo: https://github.com/MikiWolfe/text-editor

 ### Image of application